TRSTN4/br4nch/docs/functions/set/paint/set.paint.header.md

 **Guide:**

-> To set paint to the header, first specify the branch name.
+> To set the header paint, first specify the branch name.
 Then you specify the paint in the `paint` argument.
 >
 > *For more information about paint, head to [paint](../../../guides/paint.md).*
 >